-So, it is not surprising to see companies choosing to stay private for longer.
+So, it is not surprising to see that companies are choosing to stay private for longer.
 Without the same strict regulatory demands public markets impose, private companies can tick off their goals in a timeframe that makes sense for them.
 While it may be beneficial for established companies to jump the gun and go public, it involves significant costs e.g. public listing fees and imposes onerous governance, reporting and auditing requirements along with increased scrutiny from regulators.

-The benefits of remaining private include retaining control of the company and its journey out of the public eye and without external shareholder pressure.
+The benefits of remaining private include retaining control of the company and its journey out of the public eye and without the external shareholder pressure.
 Companies also avoid the risk of a premature and ultimately unsuccessful IPO.